How to Come Up with Creative Ideas: Complete Guide

 Technology

-A campaign based on innovative technology.
-Make use of live streaming, mobile apps, browser extensions, AR, interactive outdoor screens, gaming and e-sports, AI, chatbots, VR, and more…
+Base the campaign on innovative technology.
+Make use of live streaming, mobile apps, browser extensions, AR

 Tell a story: Against all odds

-A campaign that tells a story where the protagonist struggles against destiny, circumstances or forces beyond their control.
-Shows how the brand helps people overcome predetermined challenges or change their fate.
+Tell a story where the protagonist struggles against destiny, circumstances, or forces beyond their control.
+Show how the brand helps people overcome predetermined challenges or change their fate.

 Tell a story: Against social norms

-A campaign narrative where the protagonist challenges social norms, expectations or systems.
-Positions the brand as supporting those who dare to be different or fight for change against societal pressures.
+Challenge social norms, expectations, or systems through a protagonist's narrative and position the brand as supporting those who dare to be different or fight for change against societal pressures.

 Tell a story: Conflict

-A campaign structured as a narrative where the central conflict is between two or more characters with opposing goals or values.
-Uses interpersonal drama to create tension and show how the brand helps resolve character conflicts.
+Structure the campaign as a narrative where the central conflict is between two or more characters with opposing goals or values.
+Use interpersonal drama to create tension and show how the brand helps resolve character conflicts.

 Tell a story: Internal conflict

-A campaign story focused on internal conflict, where the character struggles with their own doubts, fears or limitations.
-Shows how the brand helps people overcome personal barriers and achieve self-actualization.
+Focus on a story of internal conflict where characters struggle with their own doubts, fears, or limitations, and show how the brand helps people overcome personal barriers to achieve self-actualization.

 Testimonial

-A campaign that features authentic endorsements, reviews or stories from real people who have experienced the brand.
-Uses credible voices to build trust and provide social proof that the brand delivers on its promises.
+Feature authentic endorsements, reviews, or stories from real people who have experienced the brand.
+Use credible voices to build trust and provide social proof that the brand delivers on its promises.

 Translate It